Zhuinden/flowless/README.md

 You [supply the serialization](https://github.com/Zhuinden/flowless/blob/master/flow/src/main/java/flow/KeyParceler.java) for your keys, and Flow does the rest.
 Flow  automatically saves and restores your History (including any state you've saved), taking care of all of the Android lifecycle events so you don't have to worry about them.

+## Pre-set dispatchers for common use-cases

+Currently the only use-case supported out of the box by Flowless is that your Activity has a *single root*.
+The dispatcher provides optional lifecycle callbacks and the [sample shows the necessary configuration to make it all work](https://github.com/Zhuinden/flowless/blob/master/flowless-sample-single-root/app/src/main/java/com/zhuinden/flowless_dispatcher_sample/MainActivity.java).

 ## License